Bowen577/KNMI_EPW_Generator/README.md

 Replace <customized_year> with the year you would like to generate the weather data for.
 The generated weather files can be found in the 'Weather Files' folder.

+## Note

+- The ground temperature in generated epw files are refer to NLD_Amsterdam_062400_IWEC standard weather file
+- Weather files for Valkenburg, Soesterberg, and Hoofdplaat are temporarily missing due to lack of data

 ## License

 This project is licensed under the terms of the MIT License.